 Benefits of overseeding

-- Cover bare patches and thin areas
+Cover bare patches and thin areas

-- Make your lawn lusher and denser
+Make your lawn lusher and denser

-- Minimise weed and moss formation
+Minimise weed and moss formation

-- Grow a greener and healthier garden
+Grow a greener and healthier garden

 When to overseed your lawn

+The process should be performed during the cooler seasons.
+Indulging in the activity in early autumn will assist in the germination of the seeds.
+That’s when you have to sow grass seeds if you’re starting a new lawn as well.
 Overseeding your lawn in spring will also help you achieve the best results possible.
 The damp weather during those two seasons predisposes the efficient growth of the new grass.

 It is not recommended to perform it in the hot seasons due to the excessive heat and lack of moisture.
 However, it is still possible, if you put in the extra effort, to water your lawn consistently.